 The festival of Sant Joan

 Six months after Christmas the arrival of the summer solstice is celebrated during the shortest night of the year.
-The celebrations of Sant Joan are of pagan origin and consist to a greater degree of inherited rituals, practices and customs originating in pre-Christian celebrations.
+The celebrations of Sant Joan are of pagan origin and consist of a greater degree of inherited rituals, practices and customs originating in pre-Christian celebrations.
 The festival of Sant Joan takes place between June 20th till 24th and is a huge party full of bonfires, fireworks, music and dancing.

 The night of Sant Joan, 23 of June, is the shortest of the year in the northern hemisphere and basically means the triumph of light over dark.
 The basic characteristics of these rituals are fire, water and the sun.
 Legend has it that the bonfires that burn on this night can cure diseases of the skin and cleanse the body and soul.
 One can even change a bad year into a good one simply by jumping over the bonfire a minimum of three times.